L-Citrulline

 L-citrulline is a naturally occurring amino acid found in food, such as watermelon.
 L-citrulline might help increase the supply of ingredients the body needs to make certain proteins.
 It might also help open up veins and arteries to improve blood flow and reduce blood pressure.

-Can citrulline cause insomnia?
+Can citrulline cause sleep quality?

 Clinical Studies